 How can I find out about practicum/internship sites?

 The Counseling Faculty and the Coordinator of Practicum/Internship conduct a practicum/internship orientation each semester to explain details, requirements, and procedures for attaining a practicum/internship placement.
 All students planning to take practicum/internship courses must attend an orientation session the semester prior to actual placement.
-Dates are posted on the website and on the bulletin board inside the office.

 What are the required credentials for a site supervisor?